datascape/home/phases/extras/README.md

 <br>

 <!--
+Brackers for hanging shovels reside on north side of chminey.

 Later, energy could be generated during drip irrigation on cloudy days by turning a small turbine with the descending water.
 Turbine could by bypassed when higher pressure is used to water lawn.
 2 antique tanks within the backside of the fireplace could hold additional water.
 -->